LGBTQ rights in Serbia: Gender identity and expression

-In 2012, The New York Times proclaimed Belgrade as a hub for sex reassignment surgery, as prices for such procedures are far lower than in neighbouring and Western countries.
+In 2012, The New York Times described Belgrade as a hub for sex reassignment surgery, as prices for such procedures were far lower than in neighbouring and Western countries.

 Before 2019, transgender people in Serbia were allowed to change their legal gender only after having undergone sex reassignment surgery.
 Since 2019, it has been possible to change legal gender with a confirmation from a psychiatrist and an endocrinologist after a year of hormone replacement therapy, without undergoing any surgical procedure.
 Government-financed health insurance covers up to 65% of the surgery, while the remainder is financed by the patient.
 According to Jovanka Todorović, a program coordinator at Gayten-LGBT, about 80% of Serbian transgender people are not willing to go through surgery.
 Some choose to have hormone replacement therapy, which is not financed by health insurance.
 In addition, a reported 90% of LGBT individuals in Serbia argue that medical institutions are not adequately responding to their needs.